Blade (1998 film): Plot

 Later, at the hideout, Blade injects himself with a special serum that suppresses his urge to drink blood.
 However, the serum is beginning to lose its effectiveness due to overuse.
 While experimenting with the anticoagulant EDTA as a possible replacement, Karen discovers that it explodes when combined with vampire blood.
 She manages to synthesize a vaccine that can cure the infected but learns that it will not work on Blade.
 Karen is confident that she can cure Blade's bloodthirst but it would take her years of treating it.

-Frost and his men attack the hideout, infect Whistler, and abduct Karen.
+After Blade rejects Frost's offer for a truce, Frost and his men attack the hideout where they infect Whistler and abduct Karen.
 When Blade returns, he helps Whistler commit suicide.
 When Blade attempts to rescue Karen from Frost's penthouse, he is shocked to find his still-alive mother, who reveals that she came back the night she was attacked and was brought in by Frost, who appears and reveals himself as the vampire who bit her.
 Blade is then subdued and taken to the Temple of Eternal Night, where Frost plans to perform the summoning ritual for La Magra.
 Karen is thrown into a pit to be devoured by Webb, who has transformed into a decomposing zombie-like creature.
 Karen injures Webb and escapes.
 Blade is drained of his blood, but Karen allows him to drink from her, enabling him to recover.
 Frost completes the ritual and obtains the powers of La Magra.
-Blade confronts Frost after killing all of his minions, including his mother.
-During their fight, Blade injects Frost with all of the syringes; the overdose of EDTA causes his body to inflate and explode, killing him.
+Blade confronts Frost after killing all of his minions, including his mother, but initially finds him too powerful to defeat.
+Blade injects Frost with all of the syringes of EDTA, and the overdose causes his body to inflate and explode, finally killing him.

-Karen offers to help Blade cure himself; instead, he asks her to create an improved version of the serum, so he can continue his crusade against vampires.
+Karen offers to help Blade cure himself; instead, he asks her to create an improved version of the serum so he can continue his crusade against vampires.
 In a brief epilogue, Blade confronts a vampire in Moscow.